EkaterinaVoloshina/spellchecker_for_pre_1918_russian/README.md

 This spellchecker contains three parts: the vocabulary, LSTM-model, the rules.
 First, the model checks with Levenshtein distance if the word is in the vocabulary, and if it is not in the vocabulary, it uses LSTM-model to predict the right sequence of chars.

 LSTM-model shows the accuracy **0.973** for the words that are included in the vocabulary and **0.508** for the words that cannot be found in the vocabulary.
-The LSTM-model has two hidden layers and optimzer Adam.
+The LSTM-model has two hidden layers and optimizer Adam.

 ### Usage